Digging Through Slack Technologies, Inc. (WORK) Fundamentals

-On Tuesday, shares of Slack Technologies, Inc. (NYSE:WORK) marked $25.06 per share versus a previous $24.89 closing price.
-With having a 0.68% gain, an insight into the fundamental values of Slack Technologies, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-WORK showed a rise of 11.48% within its YTD performance, with highs and lows between $19.53 – $42.00 during the period of 52 weeks, compared to the simple moving average of -4.31% in the period of the last 200 days.
+On Monday, shares of Slack Technologies, Inc. (NYSE:WORK) marked $17.04 per share versus a previous $19.59 closing price.
+With having a -13.02% loss, an insight into the fundamental values of Slack Technologies, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+WORK showed a fall of -24.20% within its YTD performance, with highs and lows between $15.90 – $42.00 during the period of 52 weeks, compared to the simple moving average of -34.73% in the period of the last 200 days.

-RBC Capital Mkts equity researchers changed the status of Slack Technologies, Inc. (NYSE: WORK) shares to a “Outperform” rating in the report published on February 4th, 2020.
-Other analysts, including Wells Fargo, also published their reports on WORK shares.
-Wells Fargo repeated the rating from the previous report, marking WORK under “Overweight” rating, in the report published on January 28th, 2020.
+Monness Crespi & Hardt equity researchers changed the status of Slack Technologies, Inc. (NYSE: WORK) shares to a “Buy” rating in the report published on March 13th, 2020.
+Other analysts, including RBC Capital Mkts, also published their reports on WORK shares.
+RBC Capital Mkts repeated the rating from the previous report, marking WORK under “Outperform” rating, in the report published on February 4th, 2020.
 Additionally, WORK shares got another “Overweight” rating from Wells Fargo.
-On the other hand, Morgan Stanley Reiterated the “Equal-Weight” rating for WORK shares, as published in the report on October 16th, 2019.
-Mizuho seems to be going bullish on the price of WORK shares, based on the price prediction for WORK, indicating that the shares will jump to $26, giving the shares “Neutral” rating based on their report from September 13th, 2019.
-Another “Buy” rating came from Monness Crespi & Hardt, providing a prediction for $26 price target according to the report published in September 5th, 2019.
+On the other hand, Piper Jaffray Initiated the “Overweight” rating for WORK shares, as published in the report on October 29th, 2019.
+Morgan Stanley seems to be going bullish on the price of WORK shares, based on the price prediction for WORK, indicating that the shares will jump from $38 to $28, giving the shares “Equal-Weight” rating based on their report from October 16th, 2019.
+Another “Neutral” rating came from Mizuho, providing a prediction for $28 price target according to the report published in September 13th, 2019.

 The present dividend yield for WORK owners is set at 0, marking the return investors will get regardless of the company’s performance in the upcoming period.
 In addition, the growth of sales from quarter to quarter is recording 59.80%, hinting the company’s progress in the upcoming progress.